 To effectively target larger audiences, video walls and display clusters are positioned in high-traffic areas.
 A 100’x20’ NanoLumens video wall graces one high-profile entrance.
-Printed placards and posters have nearly been completely replaced with video walls, large displays, electronic room signs and menu boards in buildings, public venues, the campus arena and new football stadium.
+Printed placards and posters have nearly been completely replaced with video walls, large displays, electronic room signs and menu boards in buildings, public venues, the campus arena and football stadium.

 Today’s students spend a lot of time interacting with information and each other online (through social media and the like), so the AxisTV deployment incorporates the ability to gather feedback via public displays in locations such as the food services area.
 Staff responses are also publicly displayed as part of an ongoing conversation with the student body.

-The results of this expansive digital signage deployment have exceeded expectations by reducing campus-wide poster printing costs by more than 40% over twelve months.
-Centralized control of media and playback has enabled a dedicated champion to expand campus-wide adoption 200% in two years and provided GSU with the necessary leverage to lock in a site license, saving tens of thousands of dollars in annual fees.
+The results of this expansive digital signage deployment exceeded expectations by reducing campus-wide poster printing costs by more than 40% over twelve months.
+Centralized control of media and playback enabled a dedicated champion to expand campus-wide adoption 200% in two years and provided GSU with the necessary leverage to lock in a site license, saving tens of thousands of dollars in annual fees.

 Interactive wayfinding kiosks around campus have also helped reduced the number of questions people need to ask, adding to improved morale and satisfaction ratings for everyone – students, visitors, faculty and staff.

 The scope and effectiveness of the digital signage deployment also helped the university achieve its #4 ranking by US News & World Report in the Most Innovative University category.